MIT-Emerging-Talent/ET6-CDSP-group-03-repo/4_data_analysis/non_technical_results.md

 * We are going to be trying our best to take into consideration all of the war events that college students in Gaza go through, but due to a lack of data availability online about war events, we might miss some important effects.

-* Some of the war events data that we have is not really up to date with the situation, and does not report events after the formal comeback to studies in colleges.
+* Some of the war event data we have is not up to date with the current situation and does not report events after the formal return to college studies.

 ### Data Analysis Displacements Orders